 - Preheat the oven to 350° F.

 - Put the egg yolks in a large bowl or pitcher (for easy pouring).
 Add sugar and vanilla and whisk well until sugar is almost dissolved into egg yolks.
-Slowly add heavy cream, whisking continuously.
+Add heavy cream and whisk until fully incorporated.

 - Place ramekins in a larger pan, such as a roasting pan.
 Pour the custard mixture evenly among the ramekins, adding other flavorings as desired (see post above).